tkkim-robot/online_adaptive_cbf/README.md

 ### PENN Prediction

-Train the PENN model using [`penn/train_data.py`](https://github.com/tkkim-robot/online_adaptive_cbf/blob/main/nn_model/train_data.py).
+To train the PENN model, use the script [`penn/train_data.py`](https://github.com/tkkim-robot/online_adaptive_cbf/blob/main/nn_model/train_data.py).
 An example of the prediction results after training is shown below:

 |    Mean Predicted Risk Level    |
 | :-------------------------------: |
 |  <img src="https://github.com/user-attachments/assets/611dea04-93df-4635-97eb-34b93a5850ad"  height="350px"> |

-You can observe that as the CBF parameter increase, the distance to the obstacle is close, the velocity is high, the relative degree to the obstacle is small, the predicted risk level becomes higher.
+You can observe that the predicted risk level becomes higher as the CBF parameter increases, the distance to the obstacle decreases, the velocity increases, and the relative degree to the obstacle becomes smaller.

 ### Distributionally Robust CVaR